How to Make the Biggest Profit from Dahlias on Your Flower Farm

 Just because you missed the window to harvest a dahlia bloom doesn’t mean you’ve missed any opportunity to make money from it.
 A dahlia in full bloom is a beautiful sight to see.
 And a field full of them?
 That’s even better.

-I’m also seeing more and more open houses, when flower farms allow the public to visit when dahlias are in full bloom.
+I’m also seeing more and more open houses, where flower farms allow the public to visit when dahlias are in full bloom.
 Triple Wren and Summer Dreams farms are both popular flower farms that offer this.